Scanning electron microscope image of cancer cells on a dark background

 How I think about cancer & autoimmunity.

-Cancer support: what I focus on
+Cancer support: where I focus

 Fatigue, peripheral neuropathy, immune suppression, nausea, appetite, sleep, and psychological resilience during treatment.
-High-dose IV vitamin C is the most well-studied naturopathic adjunct in oncology — I use it where it's appropriate and safe given your specific diagnosis and treatment protocol.
+High-dose IV vitamin C is the most well-studied naturopathic adjunct in oncology, I use it where it's appropriate and safe given your specific diagnosis and treatment protocol.
 Mistletoe (Iscador) is another evidence-backed tool I use selectively.
 Nutritional optimization and targeted supplementation are part of every cancer support protocol.

-Autoimmune conditions: how I approach them
+Autoimmune conditions: my approach

 Working with your specialist

 I stay in communication with your oncologist, rheumatologist, or GP.
-I flag anything I'm doing that could interact with your treatment, and I adjust based on where you are in your protocol.
+I flag anything I'm doing that could interact with your treatment, and adjust based on where you are in your protocol.
 Many specialists welcome naturopathic support when it's done carefully and transparently.

 Considered.